 “She is really approachable.
 She’s a very good advocate, who has dealt with some monster cases.”

-Alexis Hearnden is an experienced advocate with a successful regulatory and public law practice, particularly in the healthcare sector.
-She acts for professionals and regulators across a range of professions including dentists, opticians, vets, osteopaths and solicitors before tribunals, in judicial review proceedings and statutory appeals.
+Alexis Hearnden is an experienced advocate with a successful regulatory and public law practice..
+She acts for professionals and regulators across a range of professions including solicitors, dentists, opticians, vets, and osteopaths before tribunals, in judicial review proceedings and statutory appeals.
 Alexis frequently acts for the Professional Standards Authority in s29 appeals.

-Alexis regularly represents family members, local authorities, health authorities and the Official Solicitor in best interests hearings in the Court of Protection.
-Mental health and community care disputes also form part of her advisory and advocacy work.
+Alexis regularly represents family members, local authorities, health authorities and the Official Solicitor in the Court of Protection.
+Mental health, community care, healthcare judicial reviews and disputes also form part of her advisory and advocacy work.

 Regulatory and Professional Discipline